alex-m-g/My_Portfolio/Fraud_Detection/Health_Insurance_Fraud_Detection/README.md

 ## Project Outcomes:

 Achieved a significant improvement in fraud detection accuracy, resulting in more accurate identification of fraudulent claims.
-The best-performing model achieved an AUC (Area Under the Curve) score of [X], demonstrating strong discriminatory power between fraudulent and non-fraudulent claims.
+The best-performing model achieved an AUC (Area Under the Curve) score of 0.94, demonstrating strong discriminatory power between fraudulent and non-fraudulent claims.
 Reduced false positives by optimizing model thresholds, improving the precision of fraud detection while minimizing disruptions to legitimate claims.
 Developed a scalable and reusable pipeline for fraud detection that can be adapted for similar datasets in the future.
 Visualized key insights and model performance metrics, aiding stakeholders in understanding model decisions and overall fraud detection strategy.